 Under the Global Settings tab, enable Include Total Balance Due on Cover Page and Main Invoice.
 You will now see any previous balance on invoices, cover pages, and remittance pages.

 You can also provide Clients with a grid view of all their Aged Accounts Receivable.
 These grids can be included on the Cover Page, Main Invoice Page, Statement Page, and Remittance Page.
 Just head under Invoices>Settings>Flexible Templates tab.
 Open up an existing template or create a new ‘Aged Accounts Receivable’ template and check the 'Accounts Receivable Aging' checkbox under each appropriate page tab.

 This is how the grid will appear on the invoices:

 Click on New Retainer Invoice.

 Client - Matter - type or double-click to pull a list to choose from.
-If you select a Client-Matter for which invoice and payment settings are 'Email' and 'Client Portal' related, two new checkboxes will appear towards the bottom after having selected the Client-Matter.
-For your Retainer Invoice to not be sent out directly to the client after hitting Create on this page, you will have to unselect the 'Send By Email' checkbox first.
+If you select a Client-Matter for which invoice and payment settings are 'Email' and 'Client Portal' related, two new checkboxes will appear towards the bottom after selecting the Client-Matter.
+For your Retainer Invoice to not be sent out directly to the client after hitting Create on this page, you must unselect the 'Send By Email' checkbox first.

 Message Text - refers to a line placed on the Retainer.
-This is NOT the text shown on the email message.
+This is NOT the text shown in the email message.

 Include From Address - the firm’s address will show on the retainer invoice.

-Note: Clicking on Create will send the Retainer Invoice directly to the client if ‘Send By Email‘ checkbox is selected.
-It will NOT download for you to review first, unless you have it selected for Print.
+Note: Clicking on Create will send the Retainer Invoice directly to the client if the ‘Send By Email‘ checkbox is selected.
+It will NOT download for you to review first unless you have it selected for Print.